getsolus/help-center-docs/docs/software/command-line/index.md

 ### Installation

 In order to use a shell different from Bash, you may need to install the respective package for the shell to be able to work.
-You will find thoses packages in the Software-Center within the *System utilities* category, or via the command-line with `sudo eopkg install <Name of the Shell>`.
+You will find those packages in the Software-Center within the *System utilities* category, or via the command-line with `sudo eopkg install <Name of the Shell>`.

 Example: